-You got accepted to Morehouse – You need 120 hours to graduate – How do you do it in 4 years?
+You got accepted to Morehouse – You need 120 hours to graduate – How do you do it in four years?

-It is recommended that every student build a four-year plan that maps out all standard curriculum, major and minor requirements.
-Below are some key points to get it done in 4 years:
+Below are some key points to get it done in four years:

 - Collaborate with your academic advisor to develop a plan and meet regularly with the advisor to monitor your progress.
 Always discuss the impact of changing majors, withdrawing from a course, and repeating courses prior to submitting official paperwork.

-- Take 15 credit hours each semester and maintain a 2.0+ G.P.A. to ensure a change in class standing each year.
+- Earn at least 15 credit hours each semester and maintain a 2.0+ G.P.A. to ensure a change in class standing each year.
 Moreover, if feasible given your academic profile, talk to your faculty advisor about taking 18 credit hours because the tuition fee is the same as taking 12 or 15 credit hours and you could graduate in 3.5 years and save.

-- Enjoy Crown Forum and attend more than the required number of sessions.
+- Register for Crown Forum and its associated seminars/assemblies every semester and attend more than the required number of sessions.

 - Work for success so that you can gain and integrate knowledge as you persist through your degree program.

 - Stay engaged.
 History shows that the more you feel a part of the Morehouse community, the better you can do academically.
 Expect and demand excellence from yourself and others.